-LEST 310 LEGAL RESEARCH Spring, 3 credit hours
+LEST 310 LEGAL RESEARCH

 An overview of the sources of law in the American system and specific instruction in finding and analyzing the sources needed to answer legal questions, including case law, statutes, administrative law, and secondary sources.
 Three hours lecture per week.
 Prerequisites: Successful completion of Composition & the Spoken Word (ENGL 101), and Introduction to Information Technology (CITA 110) or its equivalent, or permission of instructor.